-The calculated intrusion or drilling rate for 2007 was derived from the information provided in Table 5.
-There were 13,520 boreholes deeper than 2,150 feet.
-Applying the formula results in the following: 13,520 boreholes x 10,000 years / 23,102.1 km $^2$ / 100 years.
-This results in a drilling or intrusion rate of 58.5 boreholes per km $^2$ over 10,000 years.
+The calculated intrusion or deep drilling rate for 2008 was derived from the information provided in Table 5.
+There were 13,824 boreholes deeper than 2,150 feet.
+Applying the formula results in the following: 13,824 boreholes x 10,000 years / 23,102.1 km / 100 years.
+This results in a drilling or intrusion rate of 59.8 boreholes per km over 10,000 years.

-This is an increase from the 46.8 boreholes per km2 reported in the 1996 CCA.
+This is an increase from the 46.8 boreholes per km reported in the CCA.
 This number is anticipated to rise for several more years before it begins to drop.
 This is because of the 100-year time frame used for drilling results.
 As new wells are added to the count, wells older than 100 years are dropped.
-It will be 2011 before any wells are dropped from the count while a number of new wells will be added due to ongoing oil and gas drilling activity, thus increasing the rate.
+It will be 2011 (interval 1911-2011) before any wells are dropped from the count because the earliest well drilled that the DBDSP tracks was spudded in 1911 while a number of new wells will be added due to ongoing oil and gas drilling activity, thus increasing the rate.